BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 **Strategy & Metrics** involves the overall strategic direction of the software assurance program and instrumentation of processes and activities to collect metrics about an or- ganization’s security posture.

-**Policy & Compliance** involves setting up a security, compliance, and audit control framework throughout an organization to achieve increased assurance in software under contruction and in operation.
+**Policy & Compliance** involves setting up a security, compliance, and audit control framework throughout an organization to achieve increased assurance in software under construction and in operation.

 **Education & Guidance** involves increasing security knowledge amongst personnel in software development through training and guidance on security topics relevant to individual job functions.